kpullagu/GleanSearch/README.md

 │
 ├── Search/stop_streamlit.sh               # Stops the Streamlit chatbot application
 │   └── **Purpose:** Terminates the Streamlit process running on the EC2 instance to free up resources or prepare for updates.
-==

-Indexing - This folder contains code to Index documents into Glean Custom Data Source.
+**Indexing**- This folder contains code to Index documents into Glean Custom Data Source.
-===

-Search - This folder contains code to search Glean Index
-===

 1. hubspot_deals.py
 Purpose: